The Function of Binders

 - Binders:

-- Gelatin: Derived from animal collagen, it helps in giving the food a firm structure.
+- Gelatin: Derived from animal collagen, it gives the food a firm structure.

 - Agar-Agar: A plant-based gelatin substitute derived from seaweed.